Interconnectivity¶

 connectivity where the temptation to store all connections is even larger and

-will re-evaluate the corresponding callbacks.
+each call to update will re-evaluate the corresponding callbacks.

 Cross-Simulator Interaction¶